 "As geopolitical tension, a far-from-resolved inflationary picture and concerns regarding government spending across developed economies continue or even worsen in 2025, government and corporate bond yields remain heightened," he said.

-Government bonds sold off globally last week, which was sparked by an announcement from the incoming German government of plans to revamp debt rules to boost defence and infrastructure investment in Europe's largest economy.
+Government bonds sold off globally earlier in March, which was sparked by an announcement from the incoming German government of plans to revamp debt rules to boost defence and infrastructure investment in Europe's largest economy.
 This prompted the yields — effectively the interest rate return on these investments — to rise.

 The Invesco Sterling Bond fund invests in corporate bonds, which is debt issued by a company.